PT-Bio/PT-Bio/README.md

 - I'm okay with being invited to parties or roleplays as long as they're not super serious, i like a little bit of trolling in my roleplays :D

 - My main OC is a little guy with an old computer monitor running Windows 95 for a head, and it wears a brightly coloured 90s style jacket with a cord as a tail.
-I haven't decided on a name for him yet, nor have I fully developed his personality...
+His name is Kai, and it speaks with a > symbol at the beginning of every sentence, kinda like a command log.
 It's very loosely inspired by Spamton!

+- derrogatory against jojo fans (only kidding don't cancel me)

 --DNI (Do Not Interact)--